Maison entiÚre·HÎte professionnel

 Upstairs, five beautifully appointed bedrooms provide a haven of calm and serenity.
 Two luxurious master suites offer stunning panoramic sea views, each with an en-suite bathroom and charming window seats perfect for watching the waves.
 A further double bedroom and two elegant twin rooms ensure ample space for families and groups, while a stylish family bathroom completes the accommodation.

 The outdoor spaces at Sunshine House are equally enchanting.
-A furnished front terrace invites guests to enjoy morning coffee overlooking the sea, while the private rear garden provides the perfect setting for alfresco dining or an afternoon spent unwinding on a sun lounger.
+A furnished courtyard alongside the house invites guests to enjoy morning coffee in the sunshine, while the private rear garden provides the perfect setting for alfresco dining or an afternoon spent unwinding on a sun lounger.
 With the beach just steps away, days can be spent strolling along the shore, exploring the historic coastline, or simply relaxing in the fresh sea air.

 Tucked away on a quiet lane yet within easy reach of Pevensey Castle, the De La Warr Pavilion, and the golden sands of Camber, Sunshine House is a truly exceptional destination.
 Whether seeking a luxurious family getaway or an intimate retreat by the sea, this remarkable home promises an unforgettable stay.